Fingel/pedaldrivenprogramming.com/_posts/2015-01-18-an-unexpected-visit-to-istanbul.markdown

-Here I am in Istanbul (not Constantinople) the city on the Bosporus, the ribbon of land separating Europe from Asia and the Black sea from the Sea of Marmara and thus the Agean to the East.
+Here I am in Istanbul (not Constantinople) the city on the Bosporus, the ribbon of land separating Europe from Asia and the Black sea from the Sea of Marmara and thus the Aegean to the East.
 As my plane glided downward and spiraled towards the glittering city I thought about the Golden Fleece and if it had seen a similar view on it's journey from Greece to Turkey 3 thousand years ago.